 Whether setting the table for an Easter gathering or surprise Mother’s Day treat, why wait until dinner to enjoy a lovely combination of cuisine and wine?
-When planning a brunch, look for a variety of sweet and savory, quick bites and heavier dishes.
+When planning a brunch with wine, look for a variety of sweet and savory, quick bites and heavier dishes.
 Single stemmed tulips in clear vases or bright floating flowers will add a dash of color without the formality of large bouquets.

 Layer blood oranges, grapefruit and orange drizzled in a light dressing of olive oil, vinegar and honey to create a visually appealing and tasty side dish that is vibrant and refreshing.
 For red wine lovers, reach for the Italian wine Barbera to compliment the acidity of citrus.
 For an airier choice, New Zealand Sauvignon Blanc is universally admired, or for an exotic pairing, reach for dry sparkling mead with a pleasant floral flavor.